The book is called Codex Seraphinianus, and it is an illustrated encyclopedia of a secret and unexplored world.

-Even today the book is an enigma for linguists, who cannot figure out the way to decipher the alphabet used for this spooky tale.
+Even today, the book is an enigma for linguists, who cannot figure out the way to decipher the alphabet used for this spooky tale.

 The person behind this weird book, which was issued in 1981, is called Luigi Serafini and is an Italian artist and designer.
-It took him about 30 months to complete the coded language used in the book.
+It took him about 30 months to develop and complete the coded language used in the book.

 Copyright © 2012-2020 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.